abg/dbsake/docs/commands/sieve.rst

    adding indexes will require a full table rebuild and will end up being much slower than just reloading the mysqldump unaltered.

-.. option:: --write-binlog / --disable-binlog
+.. option:: --write-binlog / --no-write-binlog

    If ``--disable-binlog`` is set, sieve will output a SET SQL_LOG_BIN=0 SQL command to the beginning of the dump to avoid writing to the binary log